Over the Sky: Production

 In March 2020, Honoka Matsumoto and Toshiki Seto were set to respectively star as Mio Miyamasu and Arata Kishimo.
 Sena suggested Matsumoto and Seto do an improvisational theater before recording their lines since they would be working for the first time.
 To create an atmosphere where their characters "might become lovers" in the film, Matsumoto and Seto performed in a setting where they were dating at a museum, with Sena playing as a "strange uncle".
-Additional cast of the film were announced in August 2020, including Saori Hayami as Kiku-chan, Yui Ogura as Madoka, and Kōichi Yamadera and Ikue Ōtani as Gimon.
+Additional cast of the film were announced in August 2020, including Saori Hayami as Kiku-chan, Yui Ogura as Madoka, and Koichi Yamadera and Ikue Ōtani as Gimon.
 Mari Natsuki, Naoto Takenaka, Anna Tsuchiya, Nobuko Sendō, and Takehiro Kimoto also joined the cast to respectively voice Mrs. Mori, Mogari, Orika, Sachi Miyamasu, and a lost-and-found officer in October 2020.

 Music

 Japanese rock band Saji was announced to be performing the theme music for Over the Sky in September 2020, making it the first time the band would be performing for an anime film.
 The band's vocalist, Takumi Yoshida, composed the song later titled "Dramatic Moment" (瞬間ドラマチック, Shunkan Doramachikku).
 Composer Tatsuhiko Saiki made his debut in an anime film by composing the film's original soundtrack, which was released in Japan on November 25, 2020.
-It includes the insert song sang by Mio in the film titled "To You" (君に。, Kimi ni), with Sena writing its lyrics.
+It includes the insert song sang by Mio in the film titled "To You" (君に。, Kimi ni), with Sena writing the lyrics.